 "Algae is an unsung hero in the keto diet world," says Kasper.
 "With plenty of omega-3s (where did you think the fish get it?), more than 40 vitamins and minerals, and zero net carbs, algae is a dream food for the health-conscious keto dieter."
-Throw a scoop of spirulina or chlorella, two kinds of green super powders made from algae, into your smoothie, or grab it in tablet form to take as a supplement.
-(Need more ideas?
-Here are 10 Ways to Eat Algae That Aren't Weird at All.)
+It's not just about fatty foods—fatty drinks can help keep you in ketosis, too.
+Throw a scoop of spirulina or chlorella, two kinds of green super powders made from algae, into your smoothie, or grab the healthy fat in tablet form to take as a supplement.

 Photo: yul38885 / Shutterstock

-Just make sure you get the good stuff.
-"High quality, cold-pressed olive oil is flavorful, high in monounsaturated fatty acids, and may have anti-inflammatory properties," says Aberman.
+Quality sources of this healthy fats to eat matter, so make sure you get the good stuff.
+"High quality, cold-pressed olive oil is flavorful, high in monounsaturated fatty acids, and may have anti-inflammatory properties," says Danielle Aberman, R.D.N., a dietitian and co-owner of Migraine Relief Coach.
 "Diets high in olive oil have been shown to lower the risk of several diseases."
-(Related: Can the Keto Diet Ever Be Bad for You?)

 Photo: Maria Uspenskaya / Shutterstock

-You probably could have guessed avocado would be on the keto foods list since they're one of the easiest and tastiest ways to up your fat intake.
+You probably could have guessed avocado would be on the keto foods list since they're one of the easiest and tastiest ways to up your healthy fat intake.
 "Avocados are rich in healthy mono- and polyunsaturated fats, plus fiber and antioxidants," says Upton.
 "Avocados are a great choice as a fat because other fats, like oils, don't have the fiber of avocados."
-In fact, that fiber content might help you feel fuller longer, she says, which is always a win.
-ICYMI— or have cut yourself far too many times—here's how to properly cut an avocado.
+In fact, the fiber content in this fatty food might help you feel fuller longer, she says, which is always a win.
+This fruit also contributes antioxidants and nearly 20 different vitamins and minerals.
+ICYMI—or have cut yourself far too many times—here's how to properly cut an avocado.